 It goes without saying – NPS has become an unquestionable standard for customer research.

-Most of the major SaaS brands have at least dabbled in Net Promoter Score (NPS).
+Most of the major brands have at least dabbled in Net Promoter Score (NPS).
 And the biggest ones openly state that NPS drives many of their critical business and product development decisions.